A North Carolina Cruise Story

 Going west to Edenton we followed our GPS breadcrumbs to the sound and found more bad weather.
 We spotted power cable towers crossing the sound and knew we were nearing Edenton harbor.
 We were happy to tie up before the really strong winds and rain squalls began.

 The sandy shores of the Outer Banks were a stark contrast to the lush green cedar trees standing in the clear dark waters surrounding Edenton.
-And the stately homes and mansions lining the streets spoke to the wealth and prosperity in earlier days.
+There we saw stately homes and mansions lining the streets which spoke to the wealth and prosperity in earlier days.
 Much of the riches we learned came from the pirate Blackbeard, a friend of Governor Eden, the namesake of the town.

 The wind was more ferocious than the rain and we spent several days exploring the walking trails and historic homes.
 A local boater told us the breakwater was recycled from parts of the old Cowan River lift bridge.
 We enjoyed morning coffee at Edenton Coffee House, lunch at Downtown Café and Soda Shoppe and had three fine places to choose from for dinner.
 We agreed that if we had to be weathered in we landed in a good place.
 Want to learn more about Edenton?
 Go to Visit Edenton.